reactjs/react.dev/beta/src/content/community/team.md

 Current members of the React team are listed in alphabetical order below.

 <TeamMember name="Andrew Clark" permalink="andrew-clark" photo="/images/team/acdlite.jpg" github="acdlite" twitter="acdlite" title="Engineer at Meta">
-    Andrew got started with web development by making sites with WordPress, and eventually tricked himself into doing JavaScript.
-His favorite pastime is karaoke.
+    Andrew got started with web development by making sites with WordPress and eventually tricked himself into doing JavaScript.
+His favourite pastime is karaoke.
 Andrew is either a Disney villain or a Disney princess, depending on the day.
 </TeamMember>

 <TeamMember name="Dan Abramov" permalink="dan-abramov" photo="/images/team/gaearon.jpg" github="gaearon" twitter="dan_abramov" title="Engineer at Meta">